-Paul Morrison co-host on Brekky Show 98five FM in Perth explains his personal experience with cataracts
+Paul Morrison co-host on Brekky Show 98five FM in Perth

 I never realised how blind I was…